 - Improve the PD management process

-- Reduce the PD processing burden on sites
+- Reduce the PD processing burden

 - Promote the more rapid identification of important protocol deviations

 An improved protocol deviation process can more efficiently and effectively ensure patient safety, reliability of study data, human subject’s protections and data quality.